 Anthony Murphy is a journalist, photographer, author and astronomer who lives in Drogheda, at the gateway to Ireland’s historic Boyne Valley.
-He has spent almost 20 years researching, photographing and writing about the ancient megalithic monuments of the Boyne Valley and their associated mythology, cosmology and alignments.
+He has spent more than 20 years researching, photographing and writing about the ancient megalithic monuments of the Boyne Valley and their associated mythology, cosmology and alignments.

-He is the author of five books, including the acclaimed Island of the Setting Sun: In Search of Ireland’s Ancient Astronomers (with Richard Moore), Newgrange: Monument to Immortality and Mythical Ireland: New Light on the Ancient Past.
+He is the author of six books, including the acclaimed Island of the Setting Sun: In Search of Ireland’s Ancient Astronomers (with Richard Moore), Newgrange: Monument to Immortality, Mythical Ireland: New Light on the Ancient Past and Dronehenge: The Story Behind the Remarkable Discovery at Newgrange.
 His works of fiction are a novella called Land of the Ever-Living Ones and a short novel called The Cry of the Sebac.

 Anthony has worked in the newspaper industry for his entire career, beginning as a reporter and later Design Editor with the Drogheda Independent, where he spent 10 years.
 He later became Editor of the Drogheda Leader newspaper, and went on to become Editor of the Dundalk Democrat.
 He is now a sub editor and graphic designer with the Irish Farmers Journal.